KyleMylonakis/1d-heat-transport/README.md

 ## About

-While heat transport at large scales follows Fouriers law, at the level of nanoscale systems, heat transport becomes anomolous.
+While heat transport at large scales follows Fourier's law, at the level of nanoscale systems, heat transport becomes anomolous.
 Defining rigorously even what is meant by temperature of a system at these scales away from equilibrium is non-trivial.